 If you or your physician is concerned that you are showing symptoms of hydrocephalus, you should be evaluated closely.
 A patient who has previously undergone a shunt procedure which is the placement of a catheter system into the brain fluid space to drain excess cerebrospinal fluid (CSF) into another part of the body as a child is particularly at risk for redeveloping symptoms of hydrocephalus if the shunt stops working.
 Any patient who has had a shunt placed in the past and who has not been followed by a neurosurgeon in his/her adult years should be assessed to be sure the shunt is still functioning as effectively as possible.

-Comprehensive Evaluation through our Adult Hydrocephalus Center.
-Given the broad spectrum of symptoms that may occur in hydrocephalus, a comprehensive evaluation is necessary.
-A comprehensive evaluation includes:
+Given the broad spectrum of symptoms that may occur in hydrocephalus, a comprehensive evaluation is necessary and includes: